Kwaku Aning

 Kwaku Aning (born in 1946) is a Ghanaian diplomat, international civil servant and technologist who is Chairman of the governing board of the Ghana Atomic Energy Commission, having been appointed in July 2017.
 Aning is a former Deputy Director-General of the International Atomic Energy Agency.

 As Deputy Director General, he was head of the Department of Technical Cooperation at the International Atomic Energy Agency, an international agency under the auspices of the United Nations.
-He took up his position on January 1, 2010 and ended in June, 2015.
+He took up his position on January 1, 2010, and ended in June, 2015.

 Prior to his appointment as Deputy Director-General, he served as the Director and Secretary of the Policy Making Organs of the IAEA.
 He has also been the Representative of the IAEA Director General to the United Nations.
 He is a member of the board of trustees of Kuwait's Al-Sumait Prize for African Development.

 In September 2015, Aning became a Governor of IAEA Board of Governors and still serves in this position.

 Early life and education

 Aning was born in 1946 in Ghana.
 He was educated at Accra Academy.
 Aning completed a bachelor's degree in mechanical engineering in 1968 from the University of Science and Technology, graduating with first class honours, as one of the first four persons to obtain first class honours in the Engineering Sciences from the university.
-That same year, he entered Princeton University receiving a Masters in Solid State Physics in 1971.
+That same year, he entered Princeton University receiving a master's degree in Solid State Physics in 1971.
 Aning obtained a doctoral degree in metallurgy from Columbia University in 1976.